 Why use anything but the intensity distribution?

 Groups working with nanoparticles often have a special focus towards the smaller size range.
 For this research, it is then very appealing (and tempting) to universally prefer the number distribution.
 This is because number distributions will generally report the smallest size measured.
 While this may be OK with good data, for noisy data the outcome could be very misleading.
 For example, when transforming from intensity to number, small noise in the intensity distribution may be effectively over-amplified and lead to erroneous conclusions.
 So take caution, especially if the size quality report indicates any concerns about the data quality.
 (If you have not read the technical note yet, do it now!)

 For those researchers with a focus towards detecting even small amounts of aggregation, the best choice in most cases is the intensity distribution.
 (Alternatively, yet rarely, the volume=mass distribution helps to get an idea of the quantity of aggregation).
 In this case, the comment about data quality is not as urgent a concern as with the number results.

 Can two peaks reduce to one?

 For more details also check the Zetasizer Manual.
 You can find this installed with the software under Start – All Programs – Malvern Instruments – Zetasizer Software – Manuals – Man0485-1.1 (Zetasizer Nano user manual).pdf or download just the manual.
-The paragraph titled “Intensity, volume and number distributions” is on page 11-5 in Chapter 11 on Size Theory.
+The paragraph with the title “Intensity, volume and number distributions” is on page 11-5 in Chapter 11 on Size Theory.